 Apple is very restricted when it comes to portability and accessibility.
 Even getting your data in the form of Pictures and Videos can be a real challenge with iOS devices.
 Another device can only access the iPhone and iOS, like a computer only, via Apple-prescribed tools like iTunes.
 Also, scrapping the data out of your iPhone can be tricky.
-Using iTunes, one can back up all the data of their iOS devices into Macbook or Windows PC.
+Using iTunes, one can back up all the data of their iOS devices into a Macbook or Windows PC.
 You can restore and locate iPhone backups on your computer using this guide.

 Apple’s smartphone series, the iPhone, is renowned worldwide for its performance, durability, time/space efficiency, operating system (iOS), and picture quality.
 However, these are the pros of having an iPhone.
-Regarding cons, Apple products are known for their rigid accessibility and customization options. iPhones are not as customizable as Android phones. iOS devices can not be tweaked or molded to the user’s preference, making them more secure.
+Regarding cons, Apple products are known for their rigid accessibility and customization options. iPhones are not as customizable as Android phones. iOS devices can not be tweaked or moulded to the user’s preference, making them more secure.
 IOS devices perform with the same efficiency even after five years of use.
-Part of the reason is no support for external file formats or files.
+Part of the reason is that there is no support for external file formats or files.
 Getting a document on an iPhone’s internal storage is a full-time job, let alone getting pictures from someone not taken on the phone itself.

 Backup and Restore iOS device via iTunes on Macbook and Windows PC: